Left to its own devices, WordPress (WP) can be a slow & cumbersome old hector. Thankfully there’s a bunch of things we can do to resolve this.

 This also includes social media activity.

-* We have several website hosting options, depending on your sites performance needs...... see our hosting options for more details
+* We offer several server specifications, depending on your sites performance needs...... see here for more details

 If you are looking for a new website that will work for you as a 24/7 online sales tool, generating new sales & enquiries for your business, you need to make certain that you choose the best foundation to build your success upon.
 Not all websites are the same. we have a proven record in delivering results for our clients....